 Financial Aid for Summer Language Study

-There are no scholarships available from the Center for Language Studies program.
-Instead of offering scholarships, tuition has been reduced for all applicants.
-If you are seeking further financial aid, please look to the following resources.
+The Center for Language Studies makes every effort to keep the cost of tuition affordable.
+If you are seeking financial aid, please look to the following resources.

 Foreign Language and Area Studies Fellowships

 Beloit College does not currently receive funding through the Department of Education’s Foreign Language and Area Studies Fellowships Program.
 However, if a student’s home institution has been allocated funds through the FLAS program, these funds can be used for CLS courses.
 The funds may only be used for tuition; room and board is not included.
 For more information and to see if your institution is a participant, please visit the please visit the Foreign Language and Area Studies Fellowships Program website.

 Federal and Private Loans